csa-ge/jobs.csa.ge/rules.md

 Every admin knows how to properly write a resume and they will probably give you useful feedback if you submit for a review.

+# Is English the only language?

+We will never consider employers or employees who do not know any English at all.
+We strongly believe every person in tech should know good English and therefore it is our only communication language.

+If your English skills are not that great and you wish to improve, don't be afraid of using bad English.
+We will help you as much as we can.
+Try to ask friends for help before posting.
+There are tons of good resources online.
+Just don't write anything in Georgian, it will get deleted with no questions asked.

 # I have a PR about the rules, can I submit it?